 Starting launchers: ML7, Shrike and S1 are only launchers available by default.
 They can dumbfire a powerful rocket that flies on ballistic trajectory.
 Generally has short range, but with enough skill and in right circumstances, can be used against far away vehicles and even hovering aircraft.

-- One rocket is likely to oneshot an ESF, if it didn’t have full health, and a direct hit will kill an infantryman without full flak armor.
+- A direct hit will kill an infantryman without full flak armor.

 - ~2 rockets to kill a MAX.